 Mindfulness is defined as the ability to monitor attention in the present moment.
 It can also be described as an open, nonjudgmental, non-reactive way of noticing or paying attention to one’s thoughts, feelings, and actions in the moment.

 ADHD, on the other hand, is described as and manifests as difficulty with attention and having focus in the moment, and can lead to an over-reliance on judgment (especially negative self-judgment).
-It can also lead to impulsivity or extreme reactivity, which is the opposite of mindful.
+It can also lead to impulsivity or extreme reactivity, which is the opposite of mindfulness.

 This study on mindfulness and ADHD, by Smalley and colleagues, investigates traits that are involved in both ADHD and mindfulness, and hypothesizes that “ADHD and mindfulness will be negatively correlated because of the [opposite] role of attention in each.”
 (Okay, keep reading because there’s a big reveal coming up…)